eXCITe (with SeeMe on top) [DARPA]

 eXCITe will also carry the SeeMe satellite to be deployed some time after launch.

 eXCITe was to be launched into a 450 km sun synchroneous orbit on a multi satellite launch on a Falcon-9 v1.2 with SHERPA space tug in early 2016, but has been rebooked on an Indian PSLV rocket in late 2017.
+Later it moved back to a Falcon-9 v1.2 in 2018.

 |Type / Application:||Technology|